Collection

 Curatorial Areas

-The Gallery’s collection features art in all media from all regions of the globe and across time that now numbers over 300,000 objects.
+The Gallery’s collection features art in all media from all regions of the globe and across time that now numbers nearly 300,000 objects.

 Recent Acquisitions